Matser08/Thesis_code_Mats/README.md

 The files that are used for method 2, where we use machine learning algorithms (Random forest classification and logistic regression) on the data with feature extraction, are:

-	step 1 - WorkingCode_Morlet_Wavelet_Transform_and_Baseline, code for applying the morlet wavelet frequency in Fieldtrip, which is adapted from code provided in the dataset that is the basis of my thesis (Gregory et al., 2021).
-The original code of from the database has been added as Analysis_MatlabScript_Fieldtrip.
+	step 1 - WorkingCode_Morlet_Wavelet_Transform_and_Baseline, code for applying the morlet
+	wavelet frequency in Fieldtrip, which is adapted from code provided in the dataset that is the basis of my thesis (Gregory et al., 2021).
+The original code from the database has been added as Analysis_MatlabScript_Fieldtrip.

 	Step 2 - Code_applying_wavelet_transform